-Starting with iOS 10, some iPhone models now have a new feature called Raise to Wake, which like the name suggests, wakes the screen when you grab your device.
-This feature is only available on newer iPhones, including iPhone SE, iPhone 6s, and iPhone 7.
+Starting with iOS 10, iPhone 6s and later models have a feature called Raise to Wake, which like the name suggests, wakes the screen when you grab your device and lift/raise it up.

 Those of you who don’t like this new way of quickly accessing the Lock screen can easily disable that in the Settings app.
-We’ll show you where.
+We’ll show you how.

-But first, you have to ask yourself why you’d want to turn off this feature.
-Admittedly, like any change, it takes a bit of getting used to, and after using it after a few hours, you’ll start seeing the benefits.
-My suggestion is for you to first give it a good try, and if you end up not liking this new feature, then of course, go ahead and turn it off.
+Before proceeding, you have to ask yourself why you’d want to turn off this feature.
+Admittedly, like any change, it takes a bit of getting used to, and after using it for a few hours, you’ll start seeing the benefits.
+My suggestion for you is to first give it a try, and if you end up not liking this new feature, then, of course, go ahead and turn it off.

-Stop your screen from turning on when grabbing your iPhone
+How to stop your screen from turning on when your raise your iPhone

 - Launch the Settings app on your iPhone.